Last updated on December 14th, 2023

 Broadly, hemoglobin can be saturated (oxyhemoglobin) or unsaturated (deoxyhemoglobin) from oxygen molecules.
 Oxyhemoglobin originates during physiological respiration when the heme portion of the protein hemoglobin in red blood cells binds to oxygen.
 This process occurs in the pulmonary capillaries located near the alveoli in the lungs.
 Oxygen then reaches the cells through the bloodstream where it is used for the hydrolysis of aerobic glycolysis and oxidative phosphorylation in the formation of ATP.
 But it is not helpful in preventing blood pH deficiency.
 Respiration can reverse this condition by removing carbon dioxide, which causes the pH to rise back.

 Deoxyhemoglobin is a type of hemoglobin devoid of bound oxygen.
 The absorptive spectrum of oxyhemoglobin and deoxyhemoglobin is different.
 Oxyhemoglobin has a much lower absorption of 660 nm wavelength than deoxyhemoglobin, while its absorption is slightly higher at 940 nm.
 For this reason, the color of hemoglobin is red and the color of deoxyhemoglobin is blue.
-This variation is used to measure the amount of oxygen in the patient’s blood by a device called pulse oximeter.
+This variation is used to measure the amount of oxygen in the patient’s blood by a device called a pulse oximeter.

-Oxidation status of iron in oxyhemoglobin
+Oxidation states of iron in oxyhemoglobin:

 The oxidation state of oxidized hemoglobin is difficult to determine because by experimental measurements oxyhemoglobin (Hb-OTu) is diamagnetic (there are no unpaired electrons), yet low-energy electron structures in both oxygen and iron are paramagnetic (ie this compound Has at least one unpaired electron).
 The following are the minimum-energy types of oxygen and related iron oxidation conditions: